 And what if His promises are such that no MATTER WHAT COMES, He will make “all things work to the good of them that love Him and are called according to His purposes.”
 He is the God who is “the same Yesterday, Today and Forever.”
 His Goodness is more predictable than the movement of the Stars of the Universe.
 And He even ensured that the worse death to happen on our earth, Christ’s crucifixion, became the central point of redemption for every person ever born.

-I believe my family’s deployment is safe with Him.
-For prayers will be lifted constantly by my wife and I binding us together.
+I believe my family’s deployment is safe with Him, for prayers will be lifted constantly by my wife and me binding us together.
 Our hopes, founded on Him, will not be shaken, because he is transforming us even as I write.
 And what I might have idolized –our home, our love—I am being forced, in His gentle and powerful way, to surrender back to Him who gave it first.

 So, for all my friends who’ll hug goodbye some soon night.
 I want to lift a prayer, “Here, Lord, would You take this deployment, this physical distance stretching far beyond our reach.
 Would You guard its effects?
 And would You carry my family to that even better place?
 For our good and your glory?”